Howdy, I'm Asher!

 The real work starts after you ship.

 AI is no different.
-Leaders pour big money into new tech, then seem baffled why nobody's using it.
-This time the stakes just seem higher.
+Leaders pour big money into new tech, then wonder why nobody's using it.
+This time the stakes are higher.

 Ready to talk?
 I'll point you in the right direction.